utsavkarkee/photosync/docs/docs/install/truenas.md

 ## Editing Environment Variables

-Go to the **Installed Applications** screen and select Immich from the list of installed applications.
+Go to the **Installed Applications** screen and select  Photosync  from the list of installed applications.
 Click **Edit** on the **Application Info** widget to open the **Edit Immich** screen.
 The settings on the edit screen are the same as on the install screen.
 You cannot edit **Storage Configuration** paths after the initial app install.

 Click **Update** to save changes.
-TrueNAS automatically updates, recreates, and redeploys the Immich container with the updated environment variables.
+TrueNAS automatically updates, recreates, and redeploys the  Photosync  container with the updated environment variables.

 ## Updating the App